impostorsguides/impostorsguides.github.io/rbenv/part-1/1-c-content.md

 echo "$SHELL"
 ```

-When I exit out of my `bash` shell and type this on my machine from my original `zsh` shell, I see:
+When I exit out of my Bash shell and type this on my machine from my original `zsh` shell, I see:

 ```
 $ echo "$SHELL"